Paleotempestology: Long term fluctuations

 Long-term variations of tropical cyclone activity have also been found.
 The Gulf of Mexico saw increased activity between 3,800 and 1,000 years ago with a fivefold increase of category 4–5 hurricane activity, and activity at St. Catherines Island and Wassaw Island was also higher between 2,000 and 1,100 years ago.
 This appears to be a stage of increased tropical cyclone activity spanning the region from New York to Puerto Rico, while the last 1,000 years have been inactive both there and in the Gulf Coast.
 Before 1400 AD, the Caribbean and the Gulf of Mexico were active while the East Coast of the United States was inactive, followed by a reversal that lasted until 1675 AD; in an alternative interpretation, the US Atlantic coast and the Caribbean saw low activity between 950 AD and 1700 with a sudden increase around 1700.
 It is unclear whether in the Atlantic hurricane activity is more regionally modulated or basin-wide.
 Such fluctuations appear to mainly concern strong tropical cyclone systems, at least in the Atlantic; weaker systems have a more steady pattern of activity.
 Rapid fluctuations over short timespans have also been observed.

 In the Atlantic Ocean, the so-called "Bermuda High" hypothesis stipulates that changes in the position of this anticyclone can cause storm paths to alternate between landfalls on the East Coast and the Gulf Coast but also Nicaragua.
 Paleotempestological data support this theory although additional findings on Long Island and Puerto Rico have demonstrated that storm frequency is more complex as active periods appear to correlate between the three sites.
 A southward shift of the High has been inferred to have occurred 3,000–1,000 years ago, and has been linked with the "hurricane hyperactivity" period in the Gulf of Mexico between 3,400 and 1,000 years ago.
 Conversely a decrease in hurricane activity is recorded after the mid-millennium period and after 1,100 the Atlantic changes from a pattern of widespread activity to a more geographically confined one.
-Between 1,100-1,450 the Bahamas and the Florida Gulf Coast were frequently struck while between 1,450-1,650 activity was higher in New England.
+Between 1,100–1,450 the Bahamas and the Florida Gulf Coast were frequently struck while between 1,450–1,650 activity was higher in New England.
 Furthermore, a tendency to a more northerly storm track may be associated with a strong North Atlantic Oscillation while the Neoglacial cooling is associated with a southward shift.
-In West Asia, high activity in the South China Sea coincides with low activity in Japan and vice versa.
+In West Asia, high activity in the South China Sea and the southern parts of the basin coincides with low activity in Japan and mid-latitudes and vice versa.